like-coin/ecash/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package darkcoind/darkcoin-qt for Debian-based Linux systems.
-If you compile darkcoind/darkcoin-qt yourself, there are some useful files here.
+This directory contains files used to package ecashd/ecash-qt for Debian-based Linux systems.
+If you compile ecashd/ecash-qt yourself, there are some useful files here.

-## darkcoin: URI support ##
+## ecash: URI support ##

-darkcoin-qt.desktop  (Gnome / Open Desktop)
+ecash-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install darkcoin-qt.desktop
+	sudo desktop-file-install ecash-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your darkcoin-qt binary to `/usr/bin` and the `../../share/pixmaps/darkcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your ecash-qt binary to `/usr/bin` and the `../../share/pixmaps/ecash128.png` to `/usr/share/pixmaps`

-darkcoin-qt.protocol (KDE)
+ecash-qt.protocol (KDE)